-The issues of overhang lead into our next tip of designing for 3D printing – having a flat surface to start the print on.
+The issues of overhang lead into our next tip of designing for professional 3D printing – having a flat surface to start the print on.

 Starting with a flat surface allows for not only good bed adhesion, but will drastically improve the print quality.

 Imagine you design a very detailed sphere.
 This surface area of a sphere touching a printer build plate is infinitely small, meaning the first layer will only be a dot as thick as determined in the printer settings.
 This means that there will be support material required very close to the build plate and will ultimately lead to poor surface quality.

 3D models can often look great to the naked eye, but they will not print properly at all.
 This is because they were either combined incorrectly, exported improperly, or had some other issue that cannot be explained.

 You can determine if your model has errors by either downloading software such as Netfabb, or running it through Netfabbs model correction tool.
 If these corrections are not fixed, we will not be able to print your part.

 SD3D Printing CuraIt is important to remember that professional 3D printing or 3D prototyping has its limitations.
 Since FDM printing involves the melting of plastic through a nozzle, tolerances are limited to a few factors.